sqrldev/IdTool/README.md

 }
 ```

-If you are interested in creating your own block templates, I recommend to look at the standard templates provided with the app to get a sense for how data types, repitition and dynamic item lengths are handled.
+If you are interested in creating your own block templates, I recommend to look at the standard templates provided with the app (within the _blockdev/_ subdirectory) to get a sense for how data types, repitition and dynamic item lengths are handled.

 ## Platforms